siderolabs/extensions/README.md

 ```

 Note that the `manifest.yaml` file lives at the root, while all installed files live under `/rootfs` with the full tree of where they should live on the eventual Talos Linux install.

+### `rootfs` Restrictions

+The following restrictions are applied to the contents of the `rootfs` of the system extension:

+- no symlinks, no hardlinks
+- no special files (FIFOs, devices, etc.)
+- no world-writeable files or directories
+- no empty directories

+Any paths in the `rootfs` should be contained within the following hierarchies:

+- `/etc/cri/conf.d/`
+- `/lib/firmware/`
+- `/usr/local/`